Spleen Functions, Hematoma, and Removal in Dogs

 Possible Causes of a Splenic Hematoma in Dogs

 There are several possible causes of a splenic hematoma (a hematoma in the spleen) in dogs.
-These include trauma caused by a blow to the spleen, the existence of a bleeding disorder in the dog and the presence of a bleeding tumour in the spleen.
+These include trauma caused by a blow to the spleen, the existence of a bleeding disorder in the dog, and the presence of a bleeding tumour in the spleen.
 The tumour may be a hemangioma, which is benign (non-cancerous) or a hemangiosarcoma, which is malignant (cancerous).
-Some older dogs develop a hematoma in their spleen for no obvious reason.
+Some older dogs develop a splenic hematoma for no obvious reason.